 It’s the same with Paul.

 Paul writes to encourage you.
 If you are discouraged after reading this – if you believe you are still a sinner despite God’s great grace towards you – you’ve missed his heart.
 You’re more focused on what you’ve done than the greater thing God has done.
-You need to repent, believe in him, and receive his abundant life.
+You need to repent and receive his abundant life.

 The moment Paul became a Christian, he stopped being the chief of sinners.
 Ditto for you.
 No matter what you’ve done, the moment you were placed into Christ you became just as righteous and holy as he is (1 John 4:17).

 All this is to the glory of his grace and love!